Three Filipino Men Share Their Thoughts on Toxic Masculinity

 Niko: While studying at university, I took up sports and so all of my classmates were varsity players.
 If you looked at our college, you’d see a lot of these stereotypical jocks…the kind of jocks you’d see on TV talaga [laughs].
 Hanging out with them, ‘di ko ma-associate yung sarili ko with them kasi hindi ako makapaniwala sa mga sinasabi nila [I couldn’t associate myself with them because I couldn’t believe some of the things they’d say].
 They really objectified women.
 Especially when it came to the bigshot or big guy in school?
 Grabe.
 I had this classmate who once pointed at a girl and said: “O, you see that girl?
 I’m gonna fuck her this weekend.”

-Let’s talk high school and college years.
-Were there instances where you got to witness toxic masculinity on full display early on in your lives?
+W: Let’s talk high school and college years.
+In hindsight, how was toxic masculinity evident early on in your lives?

 Niko: In our high school, the gay guys were definitely discriminated against.
 We were a batch of some 500 students and the gay guys in our batch were a minority; there would only be around 30 of them.
 They were always the talk of the town and would always ride along with our jokes.
 We never knew for sure though whether we were crossing a line… if our jokes were funny pa rin ba or offensive na.